MicrosoftDocs/customer-insights/topics/concepts-terminology.md

 Metadata for a property of an object, element, or file.

+## Derived signal

+A derived signal is a virtual view of a base signal.
+These are generally used for scoping down a base signal for export, or for cleaning up a signal containing properties that aren't necessary for exposure or export.

 ## Environment

 A space in which to store, manage, and share an organization's business data, apps, and flows.